travelnxt/appacitive-docs/index.md

 #### Forgot password

 In situations where a user forgets his password, Appacitive provides a secure way to allow your users to reset their password.
-The process is initiated by sending a api call to Appacitive to dispatch a reset password email to the user's verified email address.
+The process is initiated by your app sending an API call to Appacitive, asking the system to dispatch a reset password email to the user's verified email address.
-A link in the email redirects him to a page (either hosted by Appacitive or on your end), where he can enter a new password for his account.
-Appacitive adds a special token to the url which is valid only for a short duration.
-To read more about the forgot password flow and possible customizations to the email structure and the page where the user enters his new password, read the blog post here. <http://blogs.appacitive.com/2013/10/password-management-in-appacitive.html>
+A link in this email redirects the user to a page (either hosted by Appacitive or by you on your end), where he can enter a new password for his account.
+Appacitive adds a special token to the url so that the link is valid only for a short duration.
+To read more about the forgot password flow and possible customizations to the email structure and the page (where the user enters his new password), read the blog post <a href="http://blogs.appacitive.com/2013/10/password-management-in-appacitive.html">here</a>.

 ** Parameters **